Elections in Indonesia: Criticism

 Vote buying is common in Indonesia.
 In Indonesian, vote-buying is often known as politik uang ('money politics').
 According to a survey of 440 respondents by Institut Riset Indonesia in January–March 2020 in areas where local elections were to be held in 2020, 60% of respondents said that they would allow their vote to be bought.
 Reasons for accepting vote buying include considering it as a gift that can not be rejected (35–46%), compensation for not working on the election day (25–30%), and supporting daily needs (9–16%).
 One of the common tactics of vote-buying is the so-called serangan fajar ('dawn attack'), which involves the giving of money a day or two before the election day.
 The amount ranges from Rp30,000 to Rp50,000.
 According to Burhanuddin Muhtadi in his book Kuasa Uang; Politik Uang dalam Pemilu Pasca-Orde Baru (The Power of Money; Money Politics in the Post-New Order Elections), vote-buying in Indonesia is done by individual candidates instead of political parties because of intense intra-party competition.
 This situation forces candidates to rely on their own networks instead of on the party machine.

 In 2020, simultaneous local elections across the country were held in a single day amid the COVID-19 pandemic which stirred some controversy among the Indonesian public.
+During elections, many people are unable to vote outside their domicile, forcing them to be abstentions (golongan putih, golput).